 Maria Carmen (Ica) Fernandez is a spatial planner working on the intersections of space, place, culture, sustainability, good governance, and armed conﬂict.

-She has spent the last decade specialising in the implementation and evaluation of peace agreements and other issues related to violence, vulnerability, and social cohesion in conflict-vulnerable areas.
-As a former worker in the Philippine ministry overseeing peace negotiations, Ica presently consults with governments, communities, and international development organisations.
+She has spent the last decade specialising in the implementation and evaluation of peace agreements and other issues related to violence, vulnerability, and social cohesion in the Philippines.
+As a former worker in the Philippine ministry overseeing peace negotiations, Ica consults with governments, communities, and international development organisations.